 Flood risk standards for public housing.
 On December 22, 2017, HUD withdrew a proposed rule to reduce flooding risks in new public housing projects.
 The rule would have required HUD to flood proof HUD-assisted or -financed projects at 2 to 3 feet above the base flood elevation.

-Arbitrary deadlines for environmental reviews.
-On August 31, 2017, Secretary Zinke signed an order prohibiting his agencies from spending more than a year to complete an environmental impact statement for major infrastructure projects.
+Arbitrary deadlines for Interior Department environmental reviews.
+On August 31, 2017, Secretary Zinke signed an order prohibiting his agencies from spending more than a year to complete an EIS for major infrastructure projects.
 The order also set a limit of 150 pages for final reports.
 Many groups have raised concerns about these arbitrary requirements and have criticized the move for cutting out local groups and the general public from the decision-making process.

-Political oversight of environmental reviews.
+Political oversight of environmental reviews at the EPA.
 On September 7, 2017, the media reported that the EPA had moved the Office of Federal Activities (OFA) into the Office of Policy, which is overseen by EPA political appointees.
 An EPA spokesperson told reporters that the OFA will house a new permitting policy division to help expedite the environmental review and the approval of federal infrastructure projects.

-Political oversight of environmental justice outreach.
+Political oversight of environmental justice outreach at the EPA.
 On September 7, 2017, the media reported that the EPA had moved the Office of Environmental Justice into its Office of Policy, which is overseen by Pruitt’s political appointees.
 Some former EPA officials and environmental groups have raised concerns about the motives behind this move, as the Trump administration has already proposed eliminating all funding for the environmental justice office.

 Toxic chemical safeguards